addonovan/school/cse3310/README.md

 -- [UTA Course Catalog](http://catalog.uta.edu/coursedescriptions/cse/)

-Contents:
+### ueberkasino

-- ueberkasino - A networked blackjack game which uses OpenSplice for networking and FLTK (gag) for the UI.
+A networked blackjack game which uses OpenSplice for networking and FLTK (gag) for the UI.
+This was a group project, you may check the contributors by following the link.